opnfv/armband/docs/installation-instruction.rst

 ============

-This document provides guidelines on how to install and configure the Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool, including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Colorado 1.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool, including required software and hardware configurations.